The Bible Story: Marketing

 The Bible Story is jointly published by the Review and Herald Publishing Association and the Pacific Press Publishing Association, both closely associated with the Seventh-day Adventist Church.
 Maxwell presented the 10 Volume Bible Story set to both Ronald Reagan and John F. Kennedy.
-The Seventh-Day Adventist slant is discernable especially in passages that deal with the Sabbath, which receives its own chapter ("A Day to Remember") in the first volume of the series.
-Here Maxwell elaborates on how God revealed the Sabbath to Adam and Eve:

-He blessed the Sabbath so it would be a blessing to them.
-He set it apart as a holy day not for Himself, but for them.
-Even now six thousand years later, all who keep the seventh day holy, find a blessing in it that others never know!

-As is evident from this quote, Maxwell also presupposes Young Earth Creationism with a literal six-day creation taking place six thousand years before the present, in accordance with Ussher chronology.
-The introductory chapter to the first volume encourages the reader to reflect on the origin of animals, humans and the earth itself, asking where everything came from.
-The reader is pointed to the Bible account as the only trustworthy source:

-Many great men have tried to explain these things [i.e., the origins of lifeforms and the planet itself].
-They have come up with all sorts of strange ideas and suggestions, but most of them are far from the truth.
-In only one place - the Bible - will you find the true story.
-If you will open this wonderful Book, you will find that the very first part is called Genesis, meaning "the book of beginnings."
-Here you will find the answers to your questions about where everything came from.
+Reception

 The film director Cecil B. DeMille praised the books, writing to Maxwell, "If you have done nothing else with your life but make the Bible simple for children, you have not lived in vain."
 Queen Elizabeth II and Ivy Baker Priest, the Treasurer of the United States, wrote "fan letters" to Maxwell about the books.
 The Queen added The Bible Story to the royal library so that Princess Anne and Prince Charles could read it.
 Priest read the books to her children.
 The Bible Story has sold over 1.5 million copies.
 The volume of sales was helped by a subscription model.